Exact Simulation of Pigment-Protein Complexes Unveils Vibronic Renormalization of Electronic Parameters in Ultrafast

 and the reorganisation energy of the high-frequency modes is given by $\lambda_h=\int_{0}^{\infty}d\omega J_{h}(\omega)/\omega=\sum_{k=1}^{55} \omega_k s_k$.
-The values of the environmental parameters of WSCP \cite{Jankowiak_2013JPCB,Pieper_2011JPCB} and SP \cite{Jankowiak_2015JCP,Small_JPCB2001} are summarised in section IV of the SI.
+The reorganization energy of the 55 intra-pigment modes of WSCP \cite{Pieper_2011JPCB} (SP \cite{Small_JPCB2001}) is $660\,{\rm cm}^{-1}$ ($379\,{\rm cm}^{-1}$), which is several times larger than that of quasi-continuous protein spectrum \cite{Jankowiak_2013JPCB,Jankowiak_2015JCP} and quasi-resonant intra-pigment modes with $\omega_k\approx \Delta$ (see Supplementary Note 5).
 The presence of underdamped vibrational modes can lead to long-lived correlations between electronic and vibrational degrees of freedom that make the rigorous numerical treatment of the ensuing vibronic dynamics very costly.
-In non-perturbative HEOM simulations, where experimentally or theoretically estimated spectral densities are fitted by the sum of Drude-Lorentz peaks \cite{Kramer_2012JPCL,Bennet_PNAS2018}, the simulation cost of a dimeric system exceeds several hundreds of terabytes when 55 intra-pigment modes are considered per site (see section III of the SI) and, therefore, is infeasible with current computer architectures.
+In non-perturbative HEOM simulations, where experimentally or theoretically estimated spectral densities are fitted by the sum of Drude-Lorentz peaks \cite{Kramer_2012JPCL,Bennet_PNAS2018}, the simulation cost of a dimeric system exceeds several hundreds of terabytes when 55 intra-pigment modes are considered per site (see Supplementary Note 4) and, therefore, is infeasible with current computer architectures.
 In this work, we employ T-TEDOPA method where an experimentally estimated vibrational spectral density is mapped to a one-dimensional chain of quantum harmonic oscillators whose complexity is unaffected by the number of long-lived intra-pigment modes in the spectral density.
 We also employ optimised HEOM method where simulation parameters are determined by fitting the bath correlation function of highly structured environments for a finite time window corresponding to the line width of experimentally measured absorption spectra.
-These two methods enable one to consider the full environmental structures of WSCP and SP with a moderate simulation cost of the order of a few gigabytes or less (see sections II and III of the SI).
-In addition, numerically exact results obtained by these two independent methods coincide, demonstrating the high accuracy and reliability of our simulated data (see section V of the SI).\\
+These two methods enable one to consider the full environmental structures of WSCP and SP with a moderate simulation cost of the order of a few gigabytes or less (see Supplementary Note 3 and 4).
+In addition, numerically exact results obtained by these two independent methods coincide, demonstrating the high accuracy and reliability of our simulated data (see Supplementary Note 6).